 A lot of Asians like toasted garlic bits for garnish.
 Not as popular nor as well-known but equally delicious are fried crisp onion slices.
 You can buy these in jars but there’s no reason why you cannot prepare them at home.
 It’s easy enough.
 The really hard part is not getting addicted to them.

 Start by slicing the onion.
 How thinly depends on you.
 Just remember that the thinner the slices, the faster they will cook and the faster they will burn too.
-I like my fried onion slices to be a bit substantial so I don’t slice them too finely.
+I like my fried shallots to be a bit substantial so I don’t slice them too finely.

 Heat enough cooking oil so that it is at least an inch deep.
 Unlike garlic which can be fried with relatively little oil, onion contains natural sugar that caramelizes during frying.
 If there is too little oil, the sugar will become sticky and the onion slices will burn and taste bitter.
 So, I fry my onion slices in plenty of oil.